7 Tips for Getting Back to Your Yoga Practice After an Injury

 Before class, spend time observing your breath.
 When the mind wanders, gently bring your attention back to the flow or your breath and your body.

-However, staying aware of your breath during your yoga practice can be challenging, especially when your body is simply trying to find its new rhythm after an injury.
+However, staying aware of your breath during your yoga practice can be challenging.
+This is especially true when your body is simply trying to find its new rhythm after an injury.
 So, be patient with yourself.
-And, just take note as to which poses take your mind off of your breath, and which poses help you breathe steadily.
+Just take note of which poses take your mind off of your breath.
+Also, take note of which poses help you breathe steadily.

 6. Be compassionate with yourself.